BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Method

 \subsection{Graph Assembling}

-Inspired by previous work \cite{li2022sgtr}, this section details the combination of predicted entity and object-aware predicate nodes to generate triplets.
-Taking the connection of objects and predicates as an example, given the object node set $N_o$ and the predicate node set $N_p$, we first obtain the adjacency matrix $M_o$, which indicates the distance between the corresponding nodes, calculated as follows:
+This section outlines the process of generating final triplets using entity nodes \(\mathcal{V}_e\) and predicate nodes \(\mathcal{V}_p\).
+The process begins with the construction of adjacency matrices between \(\mathcal{V}_e\) and \(\mathcal{V}_p\), where the matrix elements are determined based on indicators of predicate and entity nodes.
+Specifically, two adjacency matrices \(\mathbf{M}_s\) and \(\mathbf{M}_o\) are computed. \(\mathbf{M}_o\) represents the relationships between subject nodes and predicate nodes, and \(\mathbf{M}_s\) represents the relationships between object nodes and predicate nodes.
+The relationship distances are derived using the corresponding predicted classes and bounding boxes.
+Taking the pair of objects and predicates as an example, given the object node set \(\mathcal{V}_o\) and the predicate node set \(\mathcal{V}_p\), we first construct the adjacency matrix \(\mathbf{M}_o\), which represents the distance between these nodes.
+The calculation is as follows: